Ninja Gaiden (2004 video game)

 is a 2004 action-adventure game developed by Team Ninja and published by Tecmo for the Xbox.
-A reboot of the Ninja Gaiden franchise, set in the modern day, players control Ryu Hayabusa, a master ninja, in his quest to recover a stolen sword and avenge the slaughter of his clan.
-It was inspired by Tecmo's Ninja Gaiden series, and is set in the same continuity as Team Ninja's Dead or Alive fighting games.
+A reboot of the Ninja Gaiden franchise, players control Ryu Hayabusa, a master ninja, in his quest to recover a stolen sword and avenge the slaughter of his clan.
+It is set in the same world as Team Ninja's Dead or Alive fighting games.

 Tecmo developed Ninja Gaiden for five years, targeting a western audience.
-The game's violence created difficulties obtaining content ratings, and it was censored in some regions.
-Making use of the Xbox's internet connectivity, Tecmo promoted Ninja Gaiden with a series of international online contests; record-breaking numbers of players competed for places in the live final held at the 2004 Tokyo Game Show.
+The violence created difficulties obtaining content ratings, and it was censored in some regions.
+Tecmo promoted Ninja Gaiden international online contests using the Xbox Live service.
+Record-breaking numbers of players competed for places in the live final held at the 2004 Tokyo Game Show.

-Ninja Gaiden received critical acclaim, with praise for its combat, graphics, and level of difficulty.
-It was also a commercial success, selling over 1.5 million units worldwide and becoming one of the top 10 best-selling Xbox games.
+Ninja Gaiden received acclaim, with praise for its combat, graphics, and difficulty.
+It sold more than 1.5 million copies and became one of the ten best-selling Xbox games.
 It sold 362,441 copies in North America in the first month of release; however, Japanese sales were poor.

-Team Ninja released two packs of downloadable content, which were also incorporated into a reworked version, Ninja Gaiden Black, in 2005.
-In 2007, Ninja Gaiden was ported to PlayStation 3 as Ninja Gaiden Sigma, with graphical improvements, and even though some extra content was added, a lot of the original content and mechanics got altered; this was released on the portable PlayStation Vita as Ninja Gaiden Sigma Plus.
+Team Ninja released two packs of downloadable content, which were incorporated into a reworked version, Ninja Gaiden Black, in 2005.
+In 2007, Ninja Gaiden was ported to PlayStation 3 as Ninja Gaiden Sigma, with graphical improvement and gameplay changes; this was released on the portable PlayStation Vita as Ninja Gaiden Sigma Plus.
 Ninja Gaiden was followed by Ninja Gaiden II (2008), Ninja Gaiden 3 (2012) and Ninja Gaiden 4 (2025).
 Ninja Gaiden Sigma was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One as part of the Ninja Gaiden: Master Collection on June 10, 2021.